persteenolsen/dotnet-8-signup-email-api/README.md

 hostingModel="inprocess"

-# Creates the remote SQLite DB
+# Create the remote SQLite DB

 Now you can create the remote SQLite DB at the remote server by type the url:

 remote-host.com/swagger